 Then an intermediate situation developed.
-But despite the efforts at co-ordination and systematization made by such great technicians as Richelieu and Colbert, the only result was a greater complication of tire system, without much gain in efficiency.
+But despite the efforts at coordination and systematization made by such great technicians as Richelieu and Colbert, the only result was a greater complication of tire system, without much gain in efficiency.
 On the administrative and political level, all the new organs (each valuable in itself and without doubt efficient, but representing only an addition to what already existed) had to take into consideration every other organ already functioning in the same field.
 New complicated departments, jurisdictions, and hierarchies unceasingly weighed down the machinery.
 On the financial plane, the same monstrous growth occurred-for valid reasons-but it resulted in enfeeblement beneath a seeming efficiency.
 There was no change in financial technique, in spite of all the efforts of Colbert, who saw what should be done.
 There was no change in the technique of recruitment, supply, and administration of the army, in spite of the efforts of Louvois, who saw just as clearly what had to be done.
 Louis XIV was an impotent monarch, despite his authority, because of the absence of technical means.

 Society was at a crossroads.
 More and more the need was felt to create new means; even the structure these must take was clearly perceived.
 But the framework of society, the ideas in currency, the intellectual positions of the day were not favorable to their realization.
 It was necessary to employ technical means in a framework foreign to them; these techniques were powerless to force a decision or to eliminate outmoded means.
 They ran up against the profound humanism, issue of Renaissance humanism, which still haunted the seventeenth century-it believed not only in knowledge and respect for the human being but in the genuine supremacy of man over means.
 This humanism, bound up with the idea of universalism, did not allow techniques to grow.
 Men refused to conform to any uniform law, even when it operated for their own good.
-This refusal was found in all strata of society: in the most complex way when finance directors and parliamentary counselors refused to utilize new and precise techniques of accounting and legislative supremacy; in is he the man next door or the man in the street.
-Proceeding at its own tempo, technique analyzes its objects so that it can reconstitute them; in the case of man, it has analyzed him and synthesized a hitherto unknown being.
+This refusal was found in all strata of society: in the most complex way when finance directors and parliamentary counselors refused to utilize new and precise techniques of accounting and legislative supremacy; in the most summary way when the peasants rejected new and rational methods of recruitment proposed for the army.